Looking for opportunities to earn contact hours (CEs) for maintaining your professional license?

 - Continuing education workshops on the latest mental health practices as well as pressing social issues that affect social work clients and agencies, hosted by the Social Work Office of Professional Excellence (SWOPE).

-- Trainings in complicated grief therapy, hosted by the Center for Complicated Grief.
+- Trainings in prolonged grief disorder therapy, hosted by the Center for Prolonged Grief.

 The Social Work Office of Professional Excellence (SWOPE) is committed to shaping the social work profession to meet the needs of the 21st century.
 We are an approved provider of continuing education credits (CEs) to social workers in most states and to mental health counselors in the State of New York.
 We design workshops that encourage social workers and professionals in related fields to think creatively about the problems confronting their clients and the delivery of effective services, while also earning continuing education (CE) credits.